specialprivacy/demonstrator/README.md

 # SPECIAL Demonstrator

+## Info
+The SPECIAL demonstrator can be found in its deployed version here: https://demonstrator-special.tenforce.com/

+The credentials to reach the welcome page are:
+* bernard - bernard
+* antoine - antoine

+The credentials to reach the dynamic consent prototype at https://demonstrator-special.tenforce.com/dynamic-consent/ are:
+* bernard - roger   => pre-configured user
+* antoine - roger   => new user

 ## Description
 This repository contains the system description for the SPECIAL Demonstrator.
 It combines the SPECIAL components with other off the shelve components into a working example system.